18020132/dao-duc-tung.github.io/src/pages/thoughts-on/the-chosen-one/index.md

 ### The weak one

 There are always people like that.
-They are good, talented, but they usually need a perfect environment in which they can thrive such as people who need a completely quiet space to work.
-They are people who usually complain about their bad luck, about the injustice of life.
+They are excellent and talented, but they usually need a perfect environment in which they can thrive, such as people who need a tranquil space to work.
+They are people who typically complain about their bad luck, about the injustice of life.
 If you meet them, sympathize with them, even help them, but don't choose them.

 ### The strong one